dojot/docs/source/iotagent-architecture.rst

      attribute updates directly by a device.
    - *templates*: device blueprints that contain a list of attributes associated to that class of devices.
-All devices are created based on a templates, from which it will inherit attributes.
+All devices are created based on a template, from which it will inherit attributes.
-   - *topics*: Kafka communication channels that is used to send and receive messages between dojot services.
+   - *topics*: Kafka communication channels that are used to send and receive messages between dojot services.
    - *flows*: Sequence of processing blocks that are created by a user or an application and are used to analyze and preprocess data.